subu25/BookStore_Assignment/README.md

 Bash
 git clone https://your_repository_url.git
-Use code with caution.
-content_copy

 Restore Dependencies:

 Bash
 cd BookStoreAPI  # Replace with your project directory name dotnet restore
-Use code with caution.
-content_copy

 Run the API:

 Bash
 dotnet run
-Use code with caution.
-content_copy

 This will start the API and display the base URL in the console.

 Using the API